 Bryan P. Stanifer, MD

 His clinical interests encompass all areas of thoracic surgery including lung and esophageal cancer, thymic tumors, tracheal resection and reconstruction, and surgery for tracheomalacia (tracheoplasty), chest wall, diaphragm, benign esophageal disease, surgery for emphysema, and lung transplant.
-He has skills in both minimally invasive and complex open surgery in the chest and the abdomen.
+He has skills in both minimally invasive and complex open surgery of the chest and the abdomen.
 Dr. Stanifer has a special interest in complex VATS pulmonary surgery including lobectomy and segmentectomy.
 He prefers minimally invasive techniques such as laparoscopy and VATS for the esophagus whenever possible but performs all forms of esophagectomies based on the patient’s needs.

 Dr. Stanifer completed his general surgery residency at Dartmouth-Hitchcock Medical Center and Dartmouth Medical School in New Hampshire.
 He is Board-certified in general surgery.
 While at Dartmouth, he obtained a Master of Public Health degree from Harvard with a focus on management and health policy.
 During his time at Harvard he was a Carson Family Scholar.